Up to 35% Off Raised Beds

 These unique palm trees only reach 10 feet in height, but their fronds may grow upwards of 12 feet wide with 2-foot-long leaflets.

 Bottle palms need protection from frost.
 During freezing temperatures, gently tie its fronds up and insulate the tree with a blanket or cover.
-Caring for a bottle palm is relatively easy as long as it gets plenty of sunlight and moderate moisture and is in well-drained soil.
+Caring for these small palm trees is relatively easy as long as they get plenty of sunlight and moderate moisture.

 Buccaneer